git4rk/ApplicationServeronCloud/latestUpdates.md

 ## March 15, 2017: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}

 * Integrated miscellaneous service maintenance.
-* Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} binaries such that fixpack 8.5.5.11 or 9.0.0.3 is installed with new instances of Traditional WebSphere Application Server.
+* Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} binaries such that fix pack 8.5.5.11 or 9.0.0.3 is installed with new instances of Traditional WebSphere Application Server.
 * Addressed [several security vulnerabilities](https://www-01.ibm.com/support/docview.wss?uid=swg22000587){: new_window} in WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} including:
   * An unspecified vulnerability related to the Libraries component which has no confidentiality impact, high integrity impact, and no availability impact.
   * An unspecified vulnerability related to the Libraries component which could allow a remote attacker to obtain sensitive information resulting in a high confidentiality impact using unknown attack vectors.